Washington Federal, Inc. and L - GuruFocus.com

 Upon completion of the merger, the combined institution will have approximately $29 billion in total assets, $23 billion in total loans and $22 billion in total deposits with over 210 locations in Washington, California, Oregon, Idaho, Utah, Nevada, Arizona, Texas and New Mexico operated through its community bank subsidiary and approximately 2,400 full time employees.

-Washington Federal and Luther Burbank management will review additional information regarding the transaction on a conference call beginning at 5:30 am Pacific Standard Time on Monday, November 14, 2022.
-The call may be accessed by visiting the webcast link https://edge.media-server.com/mmc/p/s39mqx66, or by dialing (833) 630-1956 (toll-free) or (412) 317-1837 (international).
-A slide presentation to accompany management’s commentary may be accessed from the webcast link above or from Washington Federal’s or Luther Burbank’s November 14, 2022 Form 8-K filings with the SEC or at either www.wafdbank.com or www.lutherburbanksavings.com.
+Washington Federal and Luther Burbank management will review additional information regarding the transaction on a conference call beginning at 5:30 a.m.
+Pacific Standard Time on Monday, November 14, 2022.
+The call may be accessed by visiting the webcast link https%3A%2F%2Fedge.media-server.com%2Fmmc%2Fp%2Fs39mqx66, or by dialing (833) 630-1956 (toll-free) or (412) 317-1837 (international).
+A slide presentation to accompany management’s commentary may be accessed from the web cast link above or from Washington Federal’s or Luther Burbank’s November 14, 2022 Form 8-K filings with the SEC or at either www.wafdbank.com or www.lutherburbanksavings.com.

 Washington Federal was advised in the transaction by Keefe, Bruyette & Woods, A Stifel Company as financial advisor and Davis Wright Tremaine LLP as legal counsel.
 Luther Burbank was advised by Piper Sandler & Co. as financial advisor and Holland & Knight LLP as legal counsel.